GeostatsGuy/GeostatsPy/README.md

 20. **varmapv** - irregular spaced data, 2D wrapper for varmap from GSLIB (.exe must be in working directory)
 21. **vmodel** - variogram model, 2D wrapper for vmodel from GSLIB (.exe must be in working directory)

-Spatial Modeling
+Spatial Modeling with GSLIB Wrappers

+The functions in geostatspy.GSLIB that write out parameter files, run GSLIB executables and then read the output in,

 22. **kb2d** - kriging estimation, 2D wrapper for kb2d from GSLIB (GSLIB's kb2d.exe must be in working directory)
-23. **sgsim_uncond** - sequential Gaussian simulation, 2D unconditional wrapper for sgsim from GSLIB (GSLIB's sgsim.exe must be in working directory)
+24. **sgsim_uncond** - sequential Gaussian simulation, 2D unconditional wrapper for sgsim from GSLIB (GSLIB's sgsim.exe must be in working directory)
-24. **sgsim** - sequential Gaussian simulation, 2D and 3D wrapper for sgsim from GSLIB (GSLIB's sgsim.exe must be in working directory)
+25. **sgsim** - sequential Gaussian simulation, 2D and 3D wrapper for sgsim from GSLIB (GSLIB's sgsim.exe must be in working directory)
-25. **cosgsim_uncond** - sequential Gaussian simulation, 2D unconditional wrapper for sgsim from GSLIB (GSLIB's sgsim.exe must be in working directory)
+26. **cosgsim_uncond** - sequential Gaussian simulation, 2D unconditional wrapper for sgsim from GSLIB (GSLIB's sgsim.exe must be in working directory)

 Spatial Model Resampling